Caramel

-Caramel (/ˈkærəˌmɛl/ or /ˈkɑːrməl/) is an orange-brown confectionery product made by heating a range of sugars.
-It can be used as a flavoring in puddings and desserts, as a filling in bonbons, or as a topping for ice cream and custard.
+Caramel (/ˈkærəˌmɛl/ or /ˈkɑːrməl/) is a range of food ingredients made by heating sugars to high temperatures.
+It is used as a flavoring in puddings and desserts, as a filling in bonbons or candy bars, as a topping for ice cream and custard, and as a colorant commonly used in drinks.

-The process of caramelization consists of heating sugar slowly to around 170 C. As the sugar heats, the molecules break down and re-form into compounds with a characteristic colour and flavour.
+The process of caramelization primarily consists of heating sugars slowly to around 170 C. As the sugar heats, the molecules break down and re-form into compounds with a characteristic colour and flavour.

-A variety of candies, desserts, toppings, and confections are made with caramel: brittles, nougats, pralines, flan, crème brûlée, crème caramel, and caramel apples.
-Ice creams sometimes are flavored with or contain swirls of caramel.
+A variety of sweets, desserts, toppings, and confections are made with caramel, including tres leches cake, brittles, nougats, pralines, flan, crème brûlée, crème caramel, and caramel apples.
+Ice creams are sometimes flavored with or contain swirls of caramel.